 - Ability to record video and take photos.
 No need to whip out your phone, digital camera, or video camera.
 You could only take pictures and videos right through your Google Glass.

 - Directions, right in front of your eyes.
 GPS navigation units have come a long way over the last decade, but imagine being able to view turn-by-turn directions literally overlaid with what you see in front of your eyes.
-The safety enthusiasts in us here at Safety Glasses USA are just giddy with how much added safety this brings to driving or cycling while consulting a GPS unit.
+The safety enthusiasts here at Safety Glasses USA are just giddy with how much added safety this brings to driving or cycling while consulting a GPS unit.

 - Hands-free texting.
 We all know that we shouldn’t text and drive, text and walk, ski and text, etc., but many people still do.
-Google Glass integrated “speak and read” text message technology to read new text messages and to also send text messages just by speaking.
+Google Glass integrated “speak and read” text message technology to read new text messages and send text messages just by speaking.

 - Built-in social sharing.
-Not only could you record video and snap photos, but you could share it with your social network, and see and talk with contacts while sharing your video and photos with them.
+Not only could you record video and snap photos, but you could share them with your social network and see and talk with contacts while sharing your video and photos with them.
 Pretty neat, huh?
 Just imagine how useful this feature could be for teams working remotely, for police officers maintaining crowd control during major events, and for ordinary citizens reporting news as it happens.

 Google Glass Headed Back To The Drawing Board

 Google Glass failed for two reasons.
-First, poor roll out.
+First, poor rollout.
 It should have undergone more testing before being unleashed.
 Second, an extra-marital affair at the top executive level.
 Both of these led to Google Glass’ demise.
 You can read the details in “Why Google Glass Broke.”

 We’re excited for the re-release of Google Glass, even if we have to wait for it… again.
 We can only imagine the possibilities these glasses will bring to the safety glasses world.

 Sure, Google Glass in itself is certainly not designed for safety purposes, but we believe safety glass brands will take a leaf from Google’s book.
-Imagine safety glasses featuring built-in measurement tools, safety tips, knowledge databases, and so much more.
+Imagine safety glasses featuring built-in measurement tools, safety tips, knowledge databases, and more.

-Here’s to innovations in safety and an exciting, and safer, future for us all.
+Here’s to innovations in safety and an exciting and safer future for us all.

 What Do You Think About Google Glass?

 Do You Have Questions About Google Glass Or “Smart” Eyewear?
-I’d love to hear from you, please leave a comment below.
+I’d love to hear from you.
+Please leave a comment below.